2015 ORBI Grant Application

 Click here to download the 2015 form using Adobe Acrobat Reader.
 The application form includes all of the grant program guidelines and criteria.

 You will not be able to save your completed application on your computer unless you have the complete Adobe Acrobat program.
 For the narrative sections of the application, you should create a draft in your word processing program and copy and paste your final text into the grant application form.
 When your application is complete, print it out.

-On April 1, 2008, the Ohio River Border Initiative will begin accepting applications for its new Accessibility Mini-Grant program.
-The grant program is open to arts organizations and other organizations that present arts programs in the counties that touch the West Virginia/Ohio border.
+The Accessibility Mini-Grant program is open to arts organizations and other organizations that present arts programs in the counties that touch the West Virginia/Ohio border.
 The program is intended to allow organizations to jump start or try out accessibility innovation and is not intended to provide support for existing projects.